 How are processing times calculated?

-- Processing times are measured based on how long it took to process 80% of applications in the past.
+Most processing times are historical, meaning they’re measured based on how long it took to process 80% of applications in the past.

 We have an explanation below each processing time stating if it’s projected or historical.